-The MAXTHREADTASKS limit for the Internet Printing Protocol (IPP) daemon, aopippdxp.
-The MAXTHREADTASKS limit is the maximum number of MVS tasks that aopippdxp can have concurrently active.
+The MAXTHREADTASKS limit for the Internet Printing Protocol (IPP) daemon, aopippd.
+The MAXTHREADTASKS limit is the maximum number of MVS tasks that aopippd can have concurrently active.
 This environment variable is optional.

-Tip: For additional information, see the "Tips" for the AOP\MAXTHREADTASKS environment variable.
+Tip: For more information, see the "Tips" for the AOP_MAXTHREADTASKS environment variable.

-- If dynamic configuration is enabled, specify the equivalent aopippd-max-thread-tasks attribute in the system configuration definition. - If dynamic configuration is not enabled, specify this environment variable in the aopstart EXEC.
+- 1. If dynamic configuration is enabled, specify the equivalent aopippd-max-thread-tasks attribute in the system configuration definition. - 2.
+If dynamic configuration is not enabled, specify this environment variable in the aopstart EXEC.

-Default: The limit specified in the AOP\MAXTHREADTASKS environment variable is used.
+Default: The limit that is specified in the AOP_MAXTHREADTASKS environment variable is used.
 If that environment variable is not specified, the limit is 200.

+AOPLIMIT

-AOPLIMIT The maximum number of objects that Infoprint Central displays after a search.
-This limit prevents the HTTP Server from timing out before Infoprint Central can display all objects that meet the users' search criteria.
+The maximum number of objects that Infoprint Central displays after a search.
+This limit prevents the IBM HTTP Server - Powered by Apache from timing out before Infoprint Central can display all objects that meet the users' search criteria.
 This environment variable is optional.
-You can specify a number from 1 to 9999.
+You can specify a number 1 - 9999.
 If you specify an incorrect value, the default value is used.

-If you set a limit for print jobs in the AOPLIMIT\JOBS environment variable, the limit in AOPLIMIT does not apply to print jobs.
+If you set a limit for print jobs in the AOPLIMIT_JOBS environment variable, the limit in AOPLIMIT does not apply to print jobs.

-If you set a limit for documents in the AOPLIMIT\DOCS environment variable, the limit in AOPLIMIT does not apply to documents.
+If you set a limit for documents in the AOPLIMIT_DOCS environment variable, the limit in AOPLIMIT does not apply to documents.

-- If Infoprint Central users ask to see more than 250 objects, try increasing the limit.
-If the higher limit causes the HTTP Server to time out, try increasing the HTTP Server's timeout value. - If the HTTP Server times out occasionally with the default limit, ask users to narrow their searches. - If the HTTP Server times out repeatedly with the default limit, lower the limit or try increasing the HTTP Server's timeout value. - When the HTTP Server times out, users might not see any search results, or might see partial search results or a "Page not found" error.
+- 1. If Infoprint Central users ask to see more than 250 objects, try increasing the limit.
+If the higher limit causes the HTTP server to time out, try increasing the HTTP server's timeout value. - 2.
+If the HTTP server times out occasionally with the default limit, ask users to narrow their searches.

+- 3. If the HTTP server times out repeatedly with the default limit, reduce the limit or try increasing the HTTP server's timeout value. - 4.
+When the HTTP server times out, users might not see any search results, or they might see partial search results or a "Page not found" error.